Hasan-Alhendi/Dite-Fitness/README.md

 This application helps you build a healthy body as it provides you with a diet with exercises.
+This application helps you build a healthy body as it provides you with a diet with exercises.
+This application helps you build a healthy body as it provides you with a diet with exercises.
 <img src="https://user-images.githubusercontent.com/72380459/183285152-c3bb4c65-c61d-4581-999a-f860205306a2.png" width="300" height="617" />
 <img src="https://user-images.githubusercontent.com/72380459/183285157-9f76800a-606e-4a41-9d6a-fab03eea6718.png" width="300" height="617" />
 <img src="https://user-images.githubusercontent.com/72380459/183285162-7d5cadcf-f46c-46e4-b164-be7bd996db4f.png" width="300" height="617" />